abodaa/simple-Idea-sharing-full-stack-app/README.md

    npm start
    ```

-4. Open the app in your browser at http://localhost:3000.
+4. Open the app in your browser at http://localhost:5000.

 ## Technologies Used

 The app is built with the following technologies:

 - Node.js
-- React
+- Vanilla JS
 - Express
 - MongoDB
 - Mongoose
+- HTML
-- Tailwind CSS
+- CSS

 ## Contributing

 Contributions are welcome!
 If you find any bugs or want to suggest new features, please open an issue or submit a pull request.

+NB: This is merely a practice project with very simple CRUD operations.

 ## License